-Beginning in 2003, we issued restricted performance units ("RPUs") under the Plan.
+We issue restricted performance units ("RPUs") under the Incentive Compensation Plan.
 Upon vesting, RPUs result in the issuance of the equivalent number of UPS class A common shares after required tax withholdings.
 Persons earning the right to receive RPUs are determined each year by the Compensation Committee.
-Except in the case of death, disability, or retirement, RPUs vest five years after the date of grant.
+Except in the case of death, disability, or retirement, all RPUs granted prior to 2008 vest five years after the date of grant.
+Beginning in 2008, RPU awards granted will generally vest over a five year period with approximately 20% of the award vesting at each anniversary date of the grant.
 All RPUs granted are subject to earlier cancellation or vesting under certain conditions.
 Dividends earned on RPUs are reinvested in additional restricted performance units at each dividend payable date.
-RPUs also allow for an additional award equal to 10% of the outstanding RPUs to be issued if certain company-wide performance goals are attained in the year of vesting.
 RPUs granted to eligible employees will generally be granted annually during the second quarter of each year at the discretion of the Compensation Committee.